Orange Belt… What comes next?

 - Work through the technique physically instead of verbally as much as possible.
 If you need help, ask the instructor instead of your partner.
 If the instructor is busy, drill only the part(s) of the technique that you know until the instructor becomes available.

 We’ve probably all heard that it takes approximately 1,000 reps to get a technique into muscle memory, so use the time you have to get those reps in.

 Don’t have a training notebook yet?
 Go get one.

 Take a moment after class to not only write down the main technical points of the techniques, but also which parts of the technique you think you should tighten up next time you drill it.
 This will completely transform your training.
 It not only will help with your memory, but it will help you to stay focused and allow you to unload your thoughts so you have the mental space to learn even more.
 After a few days, read through your notes and try to visualize the technique piece by piece.
 This will make it obvious which aspects of the technique you have internalized and what you haven’t.
 If you have questions, send your instructor a message.
 If you need to work through it, grab someone before class and go outside to drill it a few times (Quality Reps FTW!).
 This will keep your training focused, and you’ll soon see that it pays dividends.

 You Gotta Commit

-When you burst in for that combination… When you dive in for that overhead stick defense… When you shift your weight for that 360 defense vs. an overhand stab…
+When you burst in for that combination… When you dive in for that overhead stick defense… When you shift your weight into that gun defense…

 …you gotta commit.